• 17 Nov

 If you need more information or want us to help you through the “jungle” of the German education system, please have a look here or send us a message.
 We have been helping international families to find a Kita or school for more than 10 years and know the educational offer like the back of our hand.

-By Miriam Mueller Blog
+By Start Placement Blog